HarryDuncan/nearmap-test/README.md

 npm start
 ```

 If you have any further instructions, please include in the project's `README.md`.

 In terms of browser support, we only require the latest Chrome version.

 ## Submission instructions

-* **DO NOT** fork this repository or create pull requests on it as we don't want other candidates to see your solution.
+- **DO NOT** fork this repository or create pull requests on it as we don't want other candidates to see your solution.
-* Provide your solution as a `.zip` or .`gz` archive file, either via email or some Dropbox-like service, to your Nearmap contact.
+- Create a _private_ repo by importing the https://github.com/nearmap/nearmap-js-test repo into a new private repo.
+(See https://github.com/new/import).
+- Add us as a collaborator to the repo so we can see your solution.
+See your email for more details.